brandonprry/is_a_fetus_a_person/README.md

 of the explicit effects the process of birth has on Federal political status.

-States do have authority to regulate some aspects regarding federal statuses, such as marriage.
-However, no laws force people to get married.

 Dobbs can stand or fall and the argument from a citizenship perspective remains the same.
 In fact, there is no reliance on individual rights at all.
 The fetal citizenship arguments do not affirm a right to abortion.